 Not sure at what site your camp is located?
 Check the page for the camp and it will detail where the camp is taking place.

 For Summer 2020 our day-camps will take place at several locations, including the following:

 Directions to Hendricks Park

 Head East on Franklin Blvd./OR-126/OR-99.
 Turn right onto Walnut St. Turn slightly right onto Fairmount Blvd.
 Turn left onto Summit Ave.
-Drive to the top of the hill, veer right at the Wilkins Shelter, and park in the picnic area parking lot.
-Drop off and pick-ups will be in the field next to the parking lot (not at Wilkins Shelter).
-The meeting spot is near the intersection of Fairmount and Floral Hill.
+Drive to the top of the hill, veer right at the Wilkins Shelter, then right on Fairmount.
+Drop off and pick-ups will take place along Fairmount Blvd.